wazo-platform/wazo-doc/source/system/configuration_files.rst

 ===========

 The configuration is done in the configuration directory.
-The configuration file should not be modified, because it will be overriden by upgrades.
+The configuration file should not be modified, because it will be overridden by upgrades.

 * Default configuration directory: :file:`/etc/xivo-agentd/conf.d`
 * Default configuration file: :file:`/etc/xivo-agentd/config.yml`